TuftsCTSI/GUIDES/README.md

-# OMOP Notebooks
+# TRDW Exporation

-This is a set of Pluto notebooks using FunSQL that demonstrate how to query various items using OMOP v5.3 and TRDW.jl
+This is a set of Pluto notebooks using FunSQL that explore our TRDW.
+It shows how to query OMOP v5.3 using TRDW.jl and how our data is represented.